Auguste Viktoria Klinik

 THE ABANDONED HOSPITAL IN GERMANY

-After the visit of Empress Auguste Viktoria, money was saved to built this lung sanatorium.
+After the visit of Empress Auguste Viktoria, money was saved to build this lung sanatorium.
 Lung specialists were already working in the city, so Bad Lippspringe was an easy choice.

 Second World War